-Gas boilers in the UK are to be phased out but when this will happen is still unclear.
-The UK government has been pressing on the ban of gas boilers in order to be aligned with the ambitious plan of achieving Net Zero by 2050.
+Gas boilers in the UK are to be phased out, but when this will happen is still unclear.
+The UK government has been pressing for the ban to align with its ambitious plan to achieve Net Zero by 2050.

-Decarbonising UK homes poses to be one of the biggest challenges especially with millions of houses that need to be retrofitted with low carbon technologies.
+Decarbonising UK homes poses one of the biggest challenges, especially with millions of houses that need to be retrofitted with low-carbon technologies.

 Gas boilers and other fossil fuels being major barriers to achieving Net Zero, it’s only a natural step to phase them out, not only by banning them in newly built homes, but also eventually discontinuing the sale of these boilers.